Lenstros/sde-assignment/README.md

 # SDE Home assignment

-Check out the live demo [here](https://sde-assignment.onrender.com)
+- Check out the live demo [here](https://sde-assignment.onrender.com)
-Note: This is free version on render so when not used for while it turns down, please wait for few seconds the server starup
+- Note: This is free version on render so when not used for while it turns down, please wait for few seconds for to server starup.

 ## Getting Started with the Node Application